-EXTINGUISHING MEDIA:
+EXTINGUISHING MEDIA: SUITABLE EXTINGUISHING MEDIA:

-SUITABLE EXTINGUISHING MEDIA: Use extinguishing material suitable to the surrounding fire, including foam, halon, carbon dioxide and dry chemical.
-UNSUITABLE EXTINGUISHING MEDIA: None known.
+SUITABLE EXTINGUISHING from the surrounding fire, including foam, halon, carbon dioxide and dry chemical.
+UNSUITABLE EXTINGUISHING MEDIA:

-PROTECTION OF FIREFIGHTERS:
+NONE VENTION OF FIREFIGHTERS:

-SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This product is combustible and can be ignited when exposed to its flashpoint.
+SPECIAL HAZARDS ARISING FROM THE SUBSTANCE:

+This product is

+combustible and can be ignited when exposed to its flashpoint.
 Not sensitive to mechanical impact under normal conditions.
 Not sensitive to static discharge under normal conditions.
 Closed containers may develop pressure and rupture in event of fire.